nitinsurana/jsPlumb-Persistence/README.md

-**Note**:Please make sure you to this plugin, after jsPlumb is loaded.
+**Note**:Please make sure to load this plugin, after jsPlumb is loaded.